kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 // - If ChunkSize is not set, the requested amount is used as-is, provided it falls within the range. type CapacitySharingPolicyRange struct {
     // Minimum specifies the minimum capacity allowed for a consumption request.
-    // This also acts as the default if no value is specified.
     //
     // +required
     Minimum resource.Quantity